Amir-Mahdi-Barati/Amir-Mahdi-Barati/README.md

 On the software side, I am proficient in **Python** and use it to develop engineering tools, practical applications, and automation scripts.
 I work comfortably in **Linux** environments and have solid experience with **Bash scripting** for task automation, system management, and workflow optimization.

-I maintain an active GitHub profile where I share and improve real-world projects.
-My work reflects a strong commitment to continuous learning, clean coding practices, and building practical, maintainable solutions rather than purely academic exercises.

-I am a self-driven learner, a structured problem solver, and a reliable team player who adapts quickly to new technologies and environments.
-I enjoy working on challenging projects, interdisciplinary collaboration, and turning ideas into functional and usable systems.

 **Skills & Expertise:**

 * Embedded Systems: Arduino, ESP (ESP8266 / ESP32), Raspberry Pi